PyHOGS/pyhogs.github.io/content/pages/About.md

 title: About
 date: 2014-07-28
-tags:
 slug: about
 summary: About the PyHOGs
+url:
+save_as: index.html
 ###What is PyHOGs?

 PyHOGs stands for Python Hour for Oceanographers and Geoscientists.
-As the name implies, we are a group of geoscientists that meet for an hour every week to share and discuss Python related ideas.
+As the name implies, we are a group of geoscientists that meet for about an hour every week to share and discuss Python related ideas.
 Our group consists of students, post-docs and faculty from the University of Washington - mainly, the [School of Oceanography](http://www.ocean.washington.edu/).
 We tend to discuss the kind of problems that researchers in our field encounter on a regular basis.
 Our discussions are usually unstructured and free flowing but, occassionally, someone will present a short demo on a specific topic.
 Meetings are always informal.
 Everyone is encouraged to ask questions and share ideas. **PyHOGs welcomes all Python users, especially beginners.**

-###How do I join?
+###How to join
 For updates and meeting notices, please join our [mailing list](https://mailman1.u.washington.edu/mailman/listinfo/pyhogs).
-For past meeting summaries and python demos, click on the navigation tabs on top of the page.
-All information posted on this website is stored on our [Github repository](https://github.com/UWOcnPyUsers/uwocnpyusers).
-If you are new to Python and/or our group, please see the [Getting Started Page](getting-started).
+We currently meet every Monday at 10am in OSB (Ocean Science Building) room 310 but that's subject to change.

+###Using this site
+On this site, you can find [summaries of past Python Hour](../category/python-hour) meetings and a few [how to demos](../category/how-to).
+If you are new to Python, please see the [Getting Started Page](getting-started).
+All notebooks posted on this website are available on our [Github repository](https://github.com/UWOcnPyUsers/uwocnpyusers).
+Pull requests are certainly welcomed.